EvansWinner/awesome-line-editors/README.md

 ## Praeliminaria

-**THIS IS A WORK IN PROGRESS AND JUST STARTED.
-MORE TO COME.
-STAY TUNED.**

 **→&nbsp;[Skip Intro](#the-editors)&nbsp;←**
 <p align="center">
   <img src="img/shoe.png" alt="The Hermetic Order of ed(1)" width=200 />
 </p>

 ### Table of Contents